ruby2d/ruby2d.com/_pages/learn/index.md

 permalink: /learn/
 ---

-This documentation contains everything you need to get started, learn about the basics of building 2D applications in Ruby, and releasing them to the world.
-Choose a section below to get started.
+{% include warning.html icon="⚠️" message="This documentation is a work in progress.
+If you get stuck, send a note to the <a href='https://groups.google.com/d/forum/ruby2d'>mailing list</a> or chat with us on <a href='https://gitter.im/ruby2d/ruby2d'>Gitter</a>." %}

 ## [Get started »](/learn/get-started)
 Learn how to install the Ruby gem and build your first 2D application.